Introduction to E-Business and Online Commerce:

 For specific information about each course, please visit our study guide.

-This minor is relevant to students from both the business administration (BK/IBA) and the economics and business economics (EBE) programme.
+This minor is especially relevant to students from both the business administration (BK/IBA) and the economics and business economics (EBE) programme and simultaneously welcomes interested students from any other domain.

 Other students: you can register as a secondary course student (bijvak) via register.vu.nl.
 More information about this procedure can be found on this website in Dutch or in English.